pyjamasconf/pyjamas.live/coc.md

 ### Anonymous report

-You can make an anonymous report here. (create a Google form) Be aware that we can’t follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence
+You can make an anonymous report [here](https://docs.google.com/forms/d/1LpZLXUYy1aREUCsAaLrHjQtemY67D9QSvYdNjUepImg/edit).
+Be aware that we can’t follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence

 ### Addressing Grievances